truthcoin/www.truthcoin.info/weaknesses/index.md

 Voters are given an incentive to vote on every Decision, and for this reason the total number of Decisions is capped per Branch.
 Voters can own as many Branches as they can tolerate working for.

+Moreover, it would be entirely possible to have "overflow Decisions", which would be different from standard Decisions in 3 ways: no requirement to vote, voter-reward only goes to those voters who chose to vote, voting-rewards limited to the trading fees accumulated to each Decision.
+In this way, we could likely list as many Decisions as we wished, with the Decision-author being directly responsible for bootstrapping their Decision's trading fees.

 ### Markets Resolving "Too Slowly"